 Plesk on Docker

 Docker has been a hot topic this year.
 Modern software should have an option to be installed as a Docker container.
 Not long ago we have created a Docker image for Plesk.
-This article describes how to install and use Plesk as a Docker container.
+This article describes how to install and use Plesk Docker container.

 The official Docker image of Plesk has already been published on Docker Hub.
 It means that the installation is very simple.
 Versions 12.0 and 12.5 are available, and 12.5 is marked with the “latest” tag.

 Docker has an excellent desktop client called Kitematic we will be using to install Plesk as a Docker container.
 The procedures described below presume that you have already installed Kitematic (Docker Toolbox).

 In order to install Plesk, click the “+ NEW” button, type “plesk” in the search field, hit the Enter key, and click “Create” inside the box describing the Plesk image to create a container with Plesk.

 Once the container creation process has finished, you need to log in to Plesk.
 Docker uses port mapping, and we need to find a mapping for port 8880.

 Kitematic provides an additional convenience by presenting access URLs as links.
 So you can click one and you’ll see the Plesk login page open in your browser.

 The default credentials for Plesk (as a Docker image) are: